-KGHMI expects to provide further updates on their evaluations to Abacus in the autumn.
-Management of Abacus cautions that depending on KGHMI's final decisions on the various opportunities being reviewed there will likely be delays in the submission of the EA and the project's development timeline.
+KGHMI expects to provide further updates on their evaluations to Abacus prior to year end.
+Management of Abacus cautions that depending on KGHMI's final decisions on the various opportunities being reviewed there will likely be significant delays in the submission of the EA and the project's development timeline.

-The 2013 budget for KGHM Ajax has been reduced to \$47 million from the original \$58 million as KGHMI reviews possible modifications to the project and defers previously anticipated 2013 engineering and detail design costs of the project.
-Abacus' 20% share of the project costs are being funded by its monies, currently \$18.5 million, held in trust for development of the Ajax project.
+The 2013 budget for KGHM Ajax had been previously reduced to \$47 million from the original \$58 million as KGHMI reviews possible modifications to the project and defers previously anticipated 2013 engineering and detail design costs of the project.
+Abacus' 20% share of the project costs are being funded by its monies, currently \$18.4 million, held in trust for development of the Ajax project.